codito/arey/README.md

 Arey is a simple large language model playground in your terminal.

-✨ Command line interface, works everywhere python is available.
+- ✨ Command line interface, works everywhere python is available.
-🤖 Use any llama.cpp or ollama model.
+- 🤖 Use any llama.cpp, ollama model or an openai compatible endpoint.
-💬 Chat with your favorite local models.
+- 💬 Chat with your favorite local models.
 CPU friendly 🍀
-🙋 Ask anything to AI models with a single command.
+- 🙋 Ask anything to AI models with a single command.
-📋 Supercharged prompt fine-tuning workflow ❤️ Edit your prompt in _any_ editor and `arey` will generate a completion on save.
+- 📋 Supercharged prompt fine-tuning workflow ❤️ Edit your prompt in _any_ editor
-🔓 No telemetry, no internet, nothing to sell.
+and `arey` will generate a completion on save.
-🙏 Dedicated to the public domain.
+- 🔓 No telemetry, no internet, nothing to sell.

 See [Get Started](https://apps.codito.in/arey) or notes below for a quick guide.

 https://github.com/codito/arey/assets/28766/6b886e49-6124-4256-84d9-20449c783a34

-🚧 Much more to come...
-See **Roadmap** below.
+🚧 See **Roadmap** below.

 ## Installation